LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

     - **Wait for heartbeat before displaying to user**: When this is enabled, the lab client will not display the lab to the user until the virtual machine reports a heartbeat to the virtualization platform.
 This is useful if you want to prevent the user from accessing the lab before critical machines are up and running.

-        >[!knowledge] this feature requires the VM to have Hyper-V integration services installed on Hyper-V VMs, and VMware Tools installed on a vSphere VM.
+        >[!knowledge] this feature requires the VM to have Hyper-V integration services installed on Hyper-V VMs, and VMware Tools installed on an ESX VM.
 Windows operating systems starting with Windows 10 and Server 2016 have Hyper-V integration services installed by default.
 Other operating systems require them to be installed.
-Additionally, on vSphere VMs, you must ensure that the user credentials in the virtual machine profile are correct (they are used to initiate the file creation in the VM).
+Additionally, on ESX VMs, you must ensure that the user credentials in the virtual machine profile are correct (they are used to initiate the file creation in the VM).
         >
         >- For more information Hyper-V Integration Services, please see the [Hyper-V Integration Services Documentation](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/integration-services).
         >